archiehull/Programming-Portfolio-1/Summative Assessment 6.md

 :key: Demonstrate the use of optional parameters and method overloading.

+## Calling and Passing Methods

+## Using Methods to Increase Readability and Reduce Scope

+## Optional Parameters and Method Overloading

 ## Semantics

 | Word | Synonyms | Meaning |
 |---|---|---|
 |Method Signature| | |